techidaily/site-ai-voice-clone/source/_posts/2024-approved-maximize-your-user-engagement-with-instagram-live-shopping-expert-tips.md

 [****TikTok Live Shopping**](https://shop.tiktok.com/business/en) is an innovative online advertising strategy introduced by TikTok in 2021\.
 This feature has integrated live streaming into the e-commerce environment.
 Brands can showcase their products through real-time events.
 Unlike traditional marketing tactics, it helps to engage with customers directly for a global reach.
 Other than that, brands can advertise with engaging in-feed videos on TikTok to increase sales.

  Shoppers can discover and purchase products and checkout directly within TikTok.
 They can also explore new brands by tapping the shop icon and checking the items recommended by the TikTok community.
-According to legitimate[statistics](https://basis.com/blog/tiktok-by-the-numbers-stats-and-facts-for-digital-advertisers) , 67% of users say that TikTok marketing inspires them to buy something when they don’t even think about it.
+According to legitimate [statistics](https://basis.com/blog/tiktok-by-the-numbers-stats-and-facts-for-digital-advertisers) , 67% of users say that TikTok marketing inspires them to buy something when they don’t even think about it.

 ### How Does TikTok Live Shopping Operates?